Smart De-Icing pilot with Quantillion

 - Challenge: To optimise de-icing policy in Delft by using open data sources

-The challenge: improve the process of de-icing by using the city’s open data.
-Before, the process was mostly manual and relied up on the knowledge and experience of the people involved.
+Delft was looking to boost the cycling flow in the city during Winter.
+In order to do so, they decided to improve the process of de-icing by using the city’s open data.
+The process used to be done mostly manual, relying on the experience and guessing of the people involved.
+With the rapid change of our climate, experience was no longer enough, and technology was required to optimise the city’s resources.
 The first goal is thus to formalise the de-icing decision-making process.

 On the basis of the above-described challenge, the company Quantillion has delivered a proof of concept that uses three years of historical data to set up and showcase the workflow of autonomous and predictive de-icing recommendations.
 Thus, making the process automated instead of manually.This has been presented in an interactive dashboard that shows the calculation of the final recommendation (and data upon which it was based), and shows the assignment mechanism (i.e. resources to routes).
 With regards to the decision-making capabilities, these were tested gradually for different decision impacts (1.
 De-ice, yes or no?
 2. If so, when?
 3. If so, where precisely?) to allow for controlled testing and an accurate insight into the added value of the model.